LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 It is true if the named files exists in the file system.

-You should see the file :repsrc:`sum_file/numbers.txt` in the MonoDevelop project.
+You should see the file :repsrc:`sum_file/numbers.txt` in the Xamarin Studio project.
 It is in the right form for the program.
 If you run the program and enter the
 response: